 - GIF files are limited to a 256 colors palette while HTML5 banners are not.
 The consequence is that the latter looks better and more stylish, which is very important when it comes to marketing and advertising.

 - The size may be an issue as well.
 GIF files need to be locally uploaded and hosted on a server.
-HTML5 banner ads can be embedded from a cloud-based storage.
-As you may already know, all HTML5 banners created with Bannersnack are stored online on the Bannersnack account.
+HTML5 banner ads can be embedded from cloud-based storage.
+As you may already know, all HTML5 banners created with our banner maker are stored online on the Bannersnack account.

 - In HTML5 banners, the designer may embed rich media content such as actual video clips and audio streams.

 - HTML5 banners are mobile-friendly and responsive.
 They adapt easily to the different types of display, a feature that is essential in today’s context.

 Another important thing you need to consider when you create your digital display banners is the typography that is going to be used in order to convey your message.
 This is an important decision to make, considering that the message itself and the CTA need to be legible, easy to understand and easily readable.

 Also, they need to be in line with your own visual image, the branding and the style of your visual marketing campaign.
 As a consequence, you need to choose the best and the most appropriate banner fonts for your designs.

 Here’s what we’ve found out after compiling the data from our study.
 According to stats, the following are the most used fonts: